Veams/core/README.md

 You have some optional key benefits:

-1. ES Harmony Syntax (you can use CommonJS if you like)
+1. ES Harmony syntax (you can use CommonJS if you like)
 2. Ajax Module Handling (MutationObserver)
 3. Helper functions which can be imported separately
-4. Media query handling
+4. Simple plugin support
 5. Common modules like `VeamsComponent`, `BaseComponent` or `HttpService`
 6. Local event system with custom template string support
 7. Global publish and subscribe system (`Veams.Vent`)